milaboratory/docs/docs/mixcr/guides/rnaseq.md

 With this option MiXCR will try to assemble the longest possible sequences from input data.

-Under the hood this adjusts pipeline in the following manner:
+Under the hood this adjusts the pipeline in the following manner:

 1. Modify `mixcr assemble command` by adding `--write-alignments` option.
 With this option MiXCR will output `.clna` file that preserves original alignments.